MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Client behavior {#client-behavior}

-A SVCB-aware client selects an endpoint for a service using the following
-procedure:
+"SVCB resolution" is the process of enumerating the priority-ordered endpoints for a service, as performed by the client.
+It MUST be implemented as follows:

-1. Let $ADDR_QNAME be the service name.
-Let $SVCB_QNAME be the service name plus appropriate prefixes for the scheme (see {{svcb-names}}).
+1. Let $QNAME be the service name plus appropriate prefixes for the scheme (see {{svcb-names}}).

-2. In parallel, issue AAAA/A queries for $ADDR_QNAME
-   and a SVCB query for $SVCB_QNAME.
+2. Issue a SVCB query for $QNAME.
-   The answers for these may or may not include CNAME pointers before reaching one or more of these records.

-3. If an AliasMode SVCB record is returned for $SVCB_QNAME, clients MUST set $ADDR_QNAME and $SVCB_QNAME to its TargetName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
+3. If an AliasMode SVCB record is returned, set $QNAME to its TargetName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
    {{client-failures}}).

-4. If one or more "compatible" ({{mandatory}}) ServiceMode records are returned for $SVCB_QNAME, clients SHOULD select the highest-priority compatible record.
+4. If one or more "compatible" ({{mandatory}}) ServiceMode records are returned, these represent the alternative endpoints.
-   This record's TargetName and SvcParams represent the preferred endpoint.
-If connection to this endpoint fails, the client SHOULD try to connect using values from the next-highest-priority compatible record, etc. If all attempts fail, clients SHOULD go to step 5 (except as noted in {{ech-client-behavior}}).

-5. At this point there are no usable ServiceMode records, because
-   - there were no SVCB records found for $SVCB_QNAME, OR
-   - all records found were incompatible with this client, OR
-   - all connection attempts using ServiceMode records failed.

-   Accordingly, clients SHALL connect to the endpoint consisting of $ADDR_QNAME, the authority endpoint's port number, and no SvcParams.

-If all of the above connection attempts fail, clients MAY connect to the authority endpoint (except as noted in {{client-failures}} and
-{{ech-client-behavior}}).
+5. Otherwise, SVCB resolution has failed.

 This procedure does not rely on any recursive or authoritative DNS server to comply with this specification or have any awareness of SVCB.

-When selecting between AAAA and A records to use, clients may use an approach such as Happy Eyeballs {{!HappyEyeballsV2=RFC8305}}.
+Once SVCB resolution is completed, the client proceeds with connection establishment.
+Clients SHOULD try higher-priority alternatives first, with fallback to lower-priority alternatives.
+Clients MUST issue AAAA and/or A queries for the selected TargetName, and MAY choose between them using an approach such as Happy Eyeballs {{!HappyEyeballsV2=RFC8305}}.

+A client is called "SVCB-reliant" if it connects only to the indicated ServiceMode endpoints, and "SVCB-optional" otherwise.
+Clients for pre-existing protocols SHALL implement SVCB-optional behavior (except as noted in
+{{client-failures}} and {{ech-client-behavior}}).

+SVCB-optional clients SHOULD issue in parallel any other DNS queries that might be needed for connection establishment.
+SVCB-optional clients SHALL append an alternative endpoint consisting of the final value of $QNAME, the authority endpoint's port number, and no SvcParams, and MAY append the authority endpoint.

 Some important optimizations are discussed in {{optimizations}}
 to avoid additional latency in comparison to ordinary AAAA/A lookups.

 ## Handling resolution failures {#client-failures}

-If a SVCB query results in a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!DoT=RFC7858}} or HTTPS
+If SVCB resolution fails due to a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!DoT=RFC7858}} or HTTPS
-{{!DoH=RFC8484}}), the client SHOULD NOT fall back to $ADDR_QNAME (step 5 above) or the authority endpoint.
+{{!DoH=RFC8484}}), a SVCB-optional client SHOULD terminate the connection like a SVCB-reliant client would.
 Otherwise, an active attacker could mount a downgrade attack by denying the user access to the SvcParams.

 A SERVFAIL error can occur if the domain is DNSSEC-signed, the recursive